maiden7705/boxed-assignment-demo-1/README.md

         ```

 * ## Installing the VS Code extensions
     run the following command in terminal window
+    (_**NOTE**: These are all the extensions I have installed, some of which may or may not be needed to explore this code in VS Code, but safe to just replicate_)
     * ### Linux / macOS
         open a terminal window and run this from project directory root:
         ```console